 Determine that the ALARA program is in compliance with 10 CFR 20.1101(b) and the license requirements.

-Determine whether the ALARA Committee and/or other plant safety committee are conducted in accordance with the license application.
+Determine whether the ALARA Committee and/or other plant safety committee meetings, if required, are conducted in accordance with the license application.

 Inspection Guidance.

-The depth of ALARA programs on the quantities of radioactive materials possessed and used and the potential for radiation exposures.
+The depth of ALARA programs depends on the quantities of radioactive materials possessed and used and the potential for significant radiation exposures.

 If the licensee has a documented commitment to ALARA, implementation of the program should be discussed with management.
-Determine that the ALARA goals are and realistic.
+Determine that the ALARA goals are established and realistic.

-Ascertain that the radiation protection staff authority to implement ALARA policies and that workers have been trained to understand the ALARA philosophy and how it should be implemented at their work places.
+Ascertain that the radiation protection staff has authority to implement ALARA policies and that workers have been trained to understand the ALARA philosophy and how it should be implemented at their work places.

-Determine whether modifications to equipment, facilities, and procedures made to significantly reduce exposures at a reasonable cost.
+Determine whether modifications, where practicable, to equipment, facilities, and procedures were made to significantly reduce exposures at a reasonable cost.

 Determine if the licensee has considered the ALARA philosophy during the engineering phase for changes in facilities, equipment, or processes and whether an ALARA review was performed during initial implementation of changes.